George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 When White House Press Secretary Kayleigh McEnany was pushed for an explanation, she instead offered a series of historical analogies that were beyond absurd.

-"Through all of time, we've seen presidents and leaders across the world who have had leadership moments, and very powerful symbols that were important for a nation at any given time, to show a message of resilience and determination," Ms McEnany told reporters.
+"Through all of time, we've seen presidents and leaders across the world who have had leadership moments, and very powerful symbols that were important for a nation at any given time, to show a message of resilience and determination," McEnany told reporters.

 "Like Churchill.
 We saw him inspecting the bombing damage.
 It sent a powerful message of leadership to the British people.
 And George W. Bush throwing out the ceremonial first pitch after 9/11.
 And Jimmy Carter putting on a sweater to encourage energy savings.
 And George H.W.
 Bush signing the Americans with Disabilities Act flanked by two disabled Americans.